Inflation -- who cares? Monetary Policy in Times of Low Attention: Quantifying Attention

-From Lemma \ref{lemma_optgain}, we see that aside from the relative information cost, $\tilde{\lambda}$, and the perceived persistence, $\rho$, a crucial driver of attention is the volatility of inflation, $\sigma_{\pi}$.
-The model predicts a positive relationship between attention and inflation volatility.
-In the following section, I will first estimate attention, asses how it changed over time and then test whether there is indeed evidence for this positive relation between attention to inflation and inflation volatility.
+From Lemma \ref{lemma_optgain1}, we see that aside from the relative information cost, $\tilde{\lambda}$, the persistence, $\rho_{\pi}$, and the volatility of inflation, $\sigma_{\pi}$, are crucial drivers of attention.
+The model predicts a positive relationship between attention and $\sigma_{\pi}$, as well as between attention and $\rho_{\pi}$.
+In the following, I will first estimate attention $\gamma$, asses how it has changed over time and then test whether there is indeed evidence for these positive relations.

-\section{Bringing the Model to the Data}
+\subsection{Bringing the Model to the Data}

-I now lay out the empirical strategy to estimate attention in the data and show how I test the model derived in the previous section.
-The setup resembles the one in \citet{vellekoop2019inflation}.
-I do, however, focus on how attention changed over time and also test the main prediction of the limited attention model, namely, that attention is higher in times of volatile inflation.